vbrazo/interview-archives/README.md

 # Interview Archives

-This is my personal interviews archives and it's where I store my research that aims to provide resources to better work with teams of developers in my engineering management journey.
+This is my personal interviews archives and it's where I store my research that aims to provide resources to better interview developers in my engineering management journey.

 - [Interview Archives](#interview-archives)
   - [Full Stack Development](#full-stack-development)